Bounces

 ### Mail Records Do Not Prove a Mailbox Exists

-An email checker found MX records for the domain, but that only proves the domain can receive mail somewhere.
-It does not prove the exact inbox exists.
+An email checker found MX records for the domain.
+This proves only that the domain can receive mail somewhere; it does not prove that the exact inbox exists.

-1. Keep the address only if the subscriber gave it through a trusted source.
+1. Keep the address only if the subscriber provided it through a trusted source.

-2. Use normal subscriber activity, confirmation, or a successful send to build confidence.
+2. Use normal subscriber activity, confirmation, or a successful send to increase confidence that the address is valid.

 4. Do not use SMTP probing as proof of permission.